-All Controls map and Risk Assessment to Permissions Officer (13 weeks if using FE land).
+All Controls map and Risk Assessment to Permissions Officer (hard deadline).

 Controller provides initial comments on draft courses.
 Advise Controller of method (positioning, tape colour, etc.) for taping control sites

 Taping control sites – add control code to tape.
+Photograph control sites if required by landowner.
 Rationalise control sites and re-plan (as necessary).